 What you should do before quitting a job to start a business?

-Research different freelance opportunities online, network with other professionals in your field, and start with smaller projects until you build up a larger client base.
-Additionally, it can be helpful to keep track of your earnings and expenses so that you can make informed decisions about whether or not quitting your dream job is the right move for you.
+Research different freelance opportunities online, access networks with other professionals in your field, and start with smaller amazing projects until you build up a larger client base.
+Additionally, it can be helpful to keep track of your earnings and monthly expenses so that you can make informed decisions about whether or not quitting your dream job is the right move for you.

 However, some tips on how to start a side hustle and make money while still maintaining a day job can include: